OceanVision/ocean/webservice/README.md

 * rss - temporary application handling rss requests (show_news)

+---

-## Side notes and issues
+## Development issues

+Please refer to this section in case of any questions.
+Feel free to add your own essential Q&A.

-* Neo4j database restarting
+### 1. Neo4j database restarting

 Sometimes database gets corrupted.
 You can erase all nodes using ocean_exemplary_data.py.
 If you want to purge database it can be done by (check neo4j home by dpkg -L neo4j)

     sudo rm /var/lib/neo4j/data/graph.db/* -r -f

-* Django models attribute changes
+### 2. Django models attribute changed issue

 When working on webservice, rarely models definitions would change.
 If so, confilcts could happen like:

     DatabaseError: column rss_userprofile.show_email does not exist

     (in below case a column named `show_email` has been added to model `UserProfile`.)
     (This error appears when dealing with old models instances using new definitions)

-    Current *risky* **workaround** is to `drop table rss_userprofile;` from within PostgreSQL console.
+Current *temporary* workaround (unless we start to use South) is to `drop database`:

+Get root rights:

+    $ su

+Get postgres user rights:

+    # su -- postgres

+Run PostgreSQL console:

+    # psql

+Inside console execute following commands:

+    postgres=# drop database oceanpostgres;
+    postgres=# create database oceanpostgres;
+    postgres=# \q

+Exit root:

+    # exit
+    # exit

+Enter `webservice` directory and perform:

+    $ python2 manage.py syncdb

+Crete Django user with the same login as before `drop` (don't forget to enter e-mail adress).